CHAPTER 1: WHY ARE SPREADSHEETS INEFFECTIVE FOR THE NEW LEASE ACCOUNTING STANDARD?

 Audits and reviews

-Assess how the software can improve audit effectiveness and simplify quarterly reviews.
+Assess how the software can improve audit effectiveness, simplify quarterly reviews, and help mitigate fee pressure.
 If there are built-in audit trails and transparency into the software’s functionality, it will make your work on transition and Day 2 accounting more efficient.
 Ask the vendor how their CPA software can maximize your firm’s audit efficiency, by reducing the number of overall audit hours required and facilitating your ability to use less-experienced associates for lease data entry.

 Hardware and software